 I have this to pass on to you guys reading my blog.
 I picked this up from the Heart and Stroke website

-I think it is very relevant as many of us think we do the right things and even when we talk to others or over hear someone talking about workout, it is important to all of us that we do the right thing to keep healthy and injury free.
+I think it is very relevant as many of us think we do the right things and even when we talk to others or overhear someone talking about the workout, it is important to all of us that we do the right thing to keep healthy and injury free.

 False: Don’t confuse calorie burn with metabolism.
 While your metabolism will continue to rev at a slightly higher rate after you finish an aerobic workout, the amount of calorie burn is not statistically significant.
 In fact, you’ll only use up about 20 extra calories for the rest of the day.
 While there’s a little bit more of a metabolic boost after strength training, it’s still negligible.
 In other words, don’t use the fact that you worked out to eat more.

 Myth #2: If you’re not working up a sweat, you’re not exercising hard enough.

 False: Sweating or perspiring is not necessarily an indicator of exertion.
 Perspiring is your body’s way of cooling itself.
 It’s possible to burn a significant number of calories without breaking a sweat.

 Myth #3: Strength training will make me “bulk up.”